yildirimadiguzel/productivity-trends-analysis/README.md

 - Develop more effective onboarding strategies for new team members
 - Create targeted retention programs for high-impact contributors

+Software engineering is expensive, and inefficiency is even pricier.
+If we can pinpoint what slows teams down and what boosts their output, organizations can deliver features faster, improve quality, and reduce costs without simply hiring more people.
+Leaving this question unanswered means companies may waste time and money on "productivity" metrics that look appealing but don't actually help deliver better software.

-This analysis provides data-driven insights that both technical and non-technical leaders can use to improve team productivity and code quality.
+By answering these questions, decision-makers will acquire a clear picture of where their teams truly excel, where they struggle, and which changes will deliver the most impact.
+This analysis provides data-driven insights that both technical and non-technical leaders can use to confidently implement improvements to team productivity and code quality.